np422/Op5util/Readme.md

 an ansible playbook.

-In this example the variable 'hostgroups', which should be a list, will be used to assign hostgroups, otherwise the default hostgroup 'linux_hosts' will beassigned.
+In this example the variable 'hostgroups', which should be a list, will be used to assign hostgroups, otherwise the default hostgroup 'linux_hosts' will be assigned.

 ``` yaml
 ---